Last Updated on

 Images and videos – Free with a smartphone or tablet.

 Email Marketing – Cost of an email service.
-AWeber provides everything you will need for your email marketing strategy and used by many bloggers and businesses at affordable prices.
+AWeber (affiliate link) provides everything you will need for your email marketing strategy and used by many bloggers and businesses at affordable prices.

 Smartphones, tablets – The cost of the product and services.
 Most people already own one or both of these items.